Prader-Willi syndrome is a rare condition that causes physical, mental, and behavioral problems. An unrelenting feeling of hunger is common.

-Symptoms have traditionally been described in two stages.
-The first symptoms normally emerge during the first year of life, and others appear between the ages of 1 and 6 years.
+The first symptoms often emerge during the first year of life, and others start to occur between the ages of 1 and 6 years old.

 Symptoms in the first year

-From 0 to 12 months, the infant is likely to have the following symptoms:
+Between 0 and 12 months of age, an infant is likely to have some or all of the following symptoms:

-- Hypotonia, or poor muscle tone, means that the child feels floppy when held.
+- Hypotonia, or poor muscle tone: The child feels floppy when another person is holding them.
 The elbows and knees may be loosely extended instead of firmly in position.
 Hypotonia improves with age.

-- Specific facial features may include almond-shaped eyes and a head that narrows at the temples.
-The mouth appears to be small, and it may be turned down, with a thin upper lip.
+- Specific facial features: These may include almond-shaped eyes and a head that narrows at the temples.
+The mouth might have a small, turned-down appearance with a thin upper lip.

-- Reduced physical development, as poor muscle tone can undermine the ability to suck properly, making feeding difficult.
-The infant may gain weight more slowly than their peers.
+- Reduced physical development: Poor muscle tone can reduce sucking ability, making feeding difficult.
+The infant may gain weight at a slower rate than other babies.

-- Strabismus, in which the eyes do not move in unison.
+- Strabismus: The eyes do not move in unison.
 One eye may appear to wander, or the eyes may cross.

-The infant may also have an unusually weak cry, they may not respond fully to stimulation, and they may appear tired.
+The infant may also have an unusually weak cry, display incomplete responses to stimulation, and appear tired.

-Genitals may be underdeveloped, and depigmentation of the skin and eyes is common.
+Genitals may not develop correctly, and depigmentation of the skin and eyes sometimes occurs.

 Symptoms from age 1 to 6 years